 The experiment provided particularly compelling findings for the personality variable.
 Allocentric persons rendered higher evaluation and greater behavioral intention for collectivistic issues presented by collectivistic appeals, while individualistic persons did do for individualistic issues presented by individualistic appeals.
 When these findings were applied to the domains of issue involvement, social dilemmas, and situational theory, results consistently indicated that individuals tended to respond more favorably to personality relevant issues addressed by personality relevant appeals.
 The implication is that it is important for practitioners to coordinate individualistic appeals with individualistic issues and collectivistic appeals with collectivistic issues for effective PSAs.

 The findings expand the analytical perspective pertaining to PSAs in terms of an interactive effect of type of appeal and issue in evaluation of PSAs and in inducing behavioral intention.
 These results have practical implications for public information campaigns and public relations and social marketing.
 Finally, since the constructs of individualism vs. collectivism and allocentrism vs. idiocentrism have near-universal relevance, cross-cultural application of these findings is feasible.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Song, Soonho, "Effects of the issue and Receiver in evaluation of Public Service Advertisements (PSAS): Implications for Public Information Campaigns, Public Relations, and Social Marketing (Advertising)" (1996).
 Mass Communications - Dissertations.
-Paper 60.
+60.